 Regurgitation of undigested food, halitosis, intermittent dysphagia and hypersalivation in an elderly patient may be suggestive of the presence of a pharyngeal pouch.2

 Achalasia may be slowly progressive over many months and may be associated with nocturnal regurgitation.
 Enquiring about muscle and joint pains, Raynaud's phenomenon and any rashes may be relevant if a connective tissue disorder is suspected as a cause of dysphagia.

-Dysphagia in a young male may point towards a diagnosis of eosinophilic oesophagitis.2 Past medical history may help elucidate the cause.
+Dysphagia in a young male may point towards a diagnosis of eosinophilic oesophagitis.2 Eosiniphilic oesophagitis is a chronic allergen driven immune-mediated disease that is increasingly recognised as a cause of dysphagia.
+Past medical history may help elucidate the cause.